Cave Diver Level 3

 Equipment Requirements

-GUE base configuration as outlined in Appendix A, plus:
+GUE PSCR or GUE CCR configuration as outlined in Appendix A, plus:

-10. At least 12 line markers; six directional (arrows) and six non-directional (cookies)
+8. At least twelve line markers; six directional and six non-directional

-Prior to the commencement of class, students should consult with a GUE representative to verify equipment requirements and appropriateness of any selected equipment.
+Prior to the commencement of the class, students should consult with a GUE representative to verify equipment requirements and the appropriateness of any selected equipment.